 During the 40s and 50s Mafalala was the “nerve center of political agitation, and the place where intellectual resistance began”.
 Writer José Craveirinha and poet Noémia de Sousa were key figures in the resistance movement and wrote Mozambique’s first “anti-colonialist manifesto”.
 As culture changed, “Marrabenta became the barrio’s new music”.

 Bairro Mafalala suffers from “drug abuse, high unemployment, crime, and an overall sense of malaise”.
 Water is a continuing problem, and electricity is available, but many can’t afford it.
-During our tour, we met local residents openly expressing their anger and frustration about repeatedly losing electricity.
+During our tour, we met residents expressing anger and frustration about repeated power loses.

 _____________